 There are two main ways to hire foreign nationals on a short-term basis: the Temporary Foreign Worker (TFW) Program and the International Mobility Program (IMP).
 If you can pass the Labour Market Impact Assessment (LMIA), you can use the TFW program to fill vacant positions.

-If you don’t pass the labour market test, you may still be able to hire foreign-born workers if you can get an LMIA exemption.
-If you can prove that hiring a specific foreign-born worker would give Canada an economic, cultural or competitive advantage in the global marketplace, for instance, you might be able to apply for the IMP.
+Even if you don’t pass the labour market test, you may still be able to hire foreign-born workers with an LMIA exemption.
+If you can prove that hiring a specific foreign-born worker would give Canada an economic, cultural or competitive advantage in the global marketplace, you might be able to apply for the IMP.

 stay up to date on the latest recruitment and labor market news, trends and reports